Lunicen/Knapsack-0-1-MPI/README.md

    ```bash
    mpiexec -register
    ```
-10. Provide the details how to indentify your PC in the MPI network
+10. Provide the details on how to identify your PC in the MPI network
 11. Clone this repository by using your favourite client software 😉
-12. Open the directory with the cloned project and double click on `.sln` file
+12. Open the directory with the cloned project and double click on the `.sln` file

     *Disclaimer: The project has already configured settings.
 No need to worry about them.
-If you want to configure your own project, [here](https://www.intel.com/content/www/us/en/develop/documentation/mpi-developer-guide-windows/top/compiling-and-linking/configuring-a-visual-studio-project.html) is the link to the instruction*
+If you want to configure your very own project, [here](https://www.intel.com/content/www/us/en/develop/documentation/mpi-developer-guide-windows/top/compiling-and-linking/configuring-a-visual-studio-project.html) is the link to the instruction*

 13. Change the Solution Platform to "x64"
 14. Click ***Build*** > ***Build Solution*** or press F7